fyvo/MultilingualModelStatistics/Readme.md

 For the English models, we assume 100% English even though the statistics of ([Blevins and Zettlemoyer, 2002])(https://arxiv.org/pdf/2204.08110v2.pdf) tell that there is some "contimation" (very poor choice of word IMO) from other languages.

 For each model, the three first codes are the ISO standard, then the language name in the dataset, then the number of  Kilo-tokens and the percentage in the training data.
-This is only indicative of what the model has seen in training, since low-resource languages are usually oversampled (and high-resource languages) upsampled.
+This is only indicative of what the model has seen in training, since low-resource languages are usually oversampled (and high-resource languages downsampled).
 Missing values are "??"

 ## [ISO standards page from the Library of Congress][https://www.loc.gov/standards/iso639-2/ascii_8bits.html]
 - An alpha-3 (bibliographic) code,